 - Accommodation for a passenger who must travel in a stretcher

-- Transportation of an electric wheelchair on a flight scheduled on an aircraft with <60 seats
+- Transportation of an electric wheelchair on an aircraft with <60 seats

-- Provision by the airline of hazardous material packaging for a battery used in a wheelchair or other assistive devices
+- Provision by the airline of hazardous material packaging for batteries used in wheelchairs or other assistive devices

 - Accommodation for a group of ≥10 people with disabilities who travel as a group

-- Provision of an onboard wheelchair to be used on an aircraft that does not have an accessible lavatory
+- Provision of an onboard wheelchair (aisle chair) for use on an aircraft that does not have an accessible lavatory

 DOT maintains a toll-free hotline (800-778-4838 [voice] or 800-455-9880 [TTY], available 9 am to 5 pm Eastern Time, Monday through Friday, except federal holidays) to provide general information to consumers about the rights of air travelers with disabilities and to assist air travelers with time-sensitive disability-related issues.

 US companies or entities conducting programs or tours on cruise ships have obligations regarding access for travelers with disabilities, even if the ship itself is of foreign registry.
 However, all travelers with disabilities should check with individual cruise lines regarding availability of requested or needed items before booking.
 Cruise operators and travel agents that cater to travelers with special needs also exist.

 - Transportation Security Administration, Disabilities and Medical Conditions: www.tsa.gov/travel/special-procedures

 - US Department of Transportation, Aviation Consumer Protection Division: www.transportation.gov/individuals/aviation-consumer-protection/service-animals-including-emotional-support-animals